JoelRoxell/Memo/README.md

 2. Finish build pipelines for stage|prod.
 3. Consider adding redux.
 4. Replace hard coded variables in config from cli.
+5. Create a generator for component file structure.

 ## Usage